charleseff/git-blame-game/README.md

       1) add.rb
       2) blah.rb

-    Enter the number (from 1 to 2) of the file to git blame chain into > 2
+    Enter the number from the above list (from 1 to 2) of the file to git blame chain into > 2

     ^f603a9a (Alice Amos 2012-01-14 14:46:18 -0800 1) def add_4(x)
     63b41ee4 (Bob Barker 2012-01-14 14:46:53 -0800 2)   x + 5